Advertisement

 2. An ornate cast-iron gate and nautical terra cotta murals that were once part of the Hotel McAlpin’s restaurant, the Marine Grill in Herald Square, are now part of the Fulton Center Transit Hub.

-1. Near the current Times Square Shuttle platform, you can see a clear view of active tracks and vestiges of the original 4, 5, and 6 lines that ran from the City Hall Station through Grand Central and Times Square.
+1. Near the current Times Square Shuttle platform, you used to be able to see a clear view of active tracks and vestiges of the original 4, 5, and 6 lines that ran from the City Hall Station through Grand Central and Times Square.
+This view was covered by a staircase after renovations to the station, but you can still see a glimpse of the old tracks if you know where to look.

 2. A door that once led to The Knickerbocker Hotel's lowest level can also be seen near the shuttle to Grand Central Terminal, along with other remnants of the original station!